 …in three easy steps!

 1. Just start doing it.
 Making a blog, Tumblr or Medium page is free.
 Go to free events.
 Lose your inhibitions and introduce yourself to people you want to meet.
 Learn and keep an open mind.
 And write about it in a way that shares what you learned.

 2. Make business cards and tell people what you’re doing.
-Blog about the events.
+Write about the events.
 Talk a great art director into designing it.
 Start working on the content.

 If you missed my RISE Austin 2009 session earlier today, that’s the Clifs Notes version.
 If you’d like the entire PowerPoint presentation, you can download it here.